ErroneousBee/ACGWiki/content/Calendar.md

     - [Contact](/#Contact) us if you want to help.
     - Visits are announced on our Whatsapp Group.
 - Butterfly Transect
-    - Weekly survey along a set route.
-    - Runs April to September.
+    - Surveys weekly along a set route, from April to September.
     - Route to be finalized.
 - Survey in Rutland Meadow to monitor effects of the changed mowing regime.
 - Occasional summer tasks announced via email.